-- ASUS AFUDOS (Updates the BIOS in DOS mode using a bootable floppy disk.) - ASUS CrashFree BIOS 2 (Updates the BIOS using a bootable floppy disk or the motherboard support CD when the BIOS file fails or gets corrupted.) - 3.
-ASUS EZ Flash (Updates the BIOS using a floppy disk during POST.) - 4.
+- ASUS AFUDOS (Updates the BIOS in DOS mode using a bootable floppy disk.) - ASUS CrashFree BIOS 3 (Updates the BIOS using a bootable floppy disk, a USB flash disk or the motherboard support CD when the BIOS file fails or gets corrupted.) - ASUS EZ Flash 2 (Updates the BIOS using a floppy disk or a USB flash disk during POST.) - 4.
 ASUS Update (Updates the BIOS in Windows® environment.)